metalmandalore/cloud-goat_walkthrough/README.md

   ### Alternative Variance
  There are several walkthroughs out there for different paths that can be taken by both Lara and McDuck.
  This walkthrough only covers what is commonly reffered to as "living off of the land".
- Alternative walthroughs involve downloading awscli from the aws system after sshing in.
+ Alternative walkthroughs involve downloading awscli from the AWS system after SSHing in.

 ## codebuild_secrets
 **Scenario Goal: Obtain a Pair of Secret Strings Stored in a Secure RDS Database**